NodeJSmith/otf-api/docs/usage.md

 # Usage

-To use otf in a project
+To use otf-api in a project

 ```
     import otf